-The Council declared a fixed charge of \$256, an increase of \$6 from the amount of \$250 levied for 2012-13 year.
+The Council has imposed a fixed charge of \$256.
+This remains at the same level levied for 2013-14 year.
 The fixed charge is levied against the whole of an allotment (including land under a separate lease or license).
 Only one fixed charge is levied against two or more pieces of adjoining land (whether intercepted by a road or not) if they are owned by the same owner and occupied by the same occupier.
 The reasons for imposing a fixed charge is the Council considers it appropriate that all rateable properties make a contribution to the cost of creating and maintaining the physical infrastructure that supports each property.